7 Different Bulk Bag Discharge Types Explained

 Seven Different Types of Bulk Bag Discharge

-Determining if the nature of packaging material is compact, granular, semi-dry or fine-powdered, there’s a discharge type for every business’s needs.
+Determining if the nature of packaging material is compact, granular, semi-dry, or fine-powdered, there’s a discharge type for every business’s needs.
 The following are the most preferred bulk bag discharge types in the FIBC industry.

 1. Plain Bottom Discharge

-Plain bottom bags suit industries that demand one-time-use FIBC.
+Plain bottom bags suit industries that demand single-use FIBC.
 These bags are best for products that require fast discharge.
 The base of the bag is slit open, enabling an easy discharge of its contents.
 Hence, these bags are not reusable.

 2. Spout Discharge